omadahealth/SHealth-Android-SDK/README.md

 # SHealth-Android-SDK
-Contains all the dependencies and SDK classes for SHealth (Samsung Health integration)
+Contains all the dependencies and SDK classes for SHealth Health Data 1.2.1 (Samsung Health integration)